 An administrative child support order is valid until a court order changes or replaces it.
 Court orders usually do not cancel amounts already due under administrative support orders.

 *Washington law does not use the terms "custody" or "visitation."
 The law calls court orders between parents "parenting plans" or "residential schedules."

-Either parent can file a court petition asking the court to enter a Parenting Plan or Residential Schedule and to set child support.
+Either parent can file a petition/request asking the court to enter a Parenting Plan Schedule and set child support.
 A court-ordered parenting plan orders:

 The division of major, non-emergency decisions about the child